rwos/fdcli/README.md

 # fdcli

+# DO NOT USE

+This is buggy, incomplete, and even when it works (which it doesn't very often) almost unusable.
+Assume it will delete your entire hard drive, and install Windows XP.
+No warranties, you're on your own here.

+Work in progress.

+---

-A visual command-line client for [Flowdock](https://www.flowdock.com).
+A visual command-line client for [Flowdock](https://www.flowdock.com) with vi/mutt like key bindings.

 ![screenshot](screenshot.png)